JTrenerry/Vim-Cats/README.md

 let g:cat_on_start = 1
    ```

-To have a different cat edit the ascii_art variable at the top of the function and edit the art_width and art_length variables accordinly
+To have a different cat edit the ascii_art variable at the top of the function, try to make it a rectangle for best results.